PaulBrothwood/PaulBrothwood-Profile/GitHub_Profile_README.md

-# Welcome to My GitHub Profile
+# Welcome to Paul Brothwood's GitHub Profile

 I am a passionate leader and advocate for humanitarian efforts, sustainability, and operational excellence.
 My work spans diverse projects and engagements, from speaking on international platforms to hands-on community support.